texstudio-org/texstudio/utilities/manual/source/configuration.md

 #### Working Directory

-The working directory is set to the path of root document.
+The working directory is set to the path of the root document.

 #### Shell Functionality